-- The Group would fulfil corporate social responsibility through the sustainable development strategy to expand its efforts in the areas of charity work; - Assessment will be taken on how to give business activities to the interests of community; - The Group is committed to providing career opportunities to the locals and promoting the development of the community's economy; - The Group strives its best to support the government and the Group contributed RMB100,000 to Haimen Charity Foundation to support the local development in the year ended 31 December 2017.
+- The Group would fulfil corporate social responsibility through the sustainable development strategy to expand its efforts in the areas of charity work; - Assessment will be taken on how to give business activities to the interests of the community; and - The Group is committed to providing career opportunities to the locals and promoting the development of the community's economy.

-The Directors present their annual report and the audited consolidated financial statements for the year ended 31 December 2017.
+The Directors present their annual report and the audited consolidated financial statements for the year ended 31 December 2018.